-Sam finished making his very beautiful fishing rod, 1.4 m long:
+Sam finished making this very beautiful fishing rod, 1.4 m long:

-On the weekend Sam takes his new fishing rod to the train station on his way to a great fishing spot.
+On the weekend Sam takes the new fishing rod to the train station on the way to a great fishing spot.

-But the Station Master stops him and says "Sorry Sam, but it is longer than 1 m.
+But the Station Master says "Sorry Sam, but it is longer than 1 m.
 No one is allowed to take things on the train that are more than 1 m long.
 New rules you know."